 - Complete all pre-requisite courses required of their program

-- Obtain paid or unpaid work/internship in an approved worksite related to their declared program of study
+- Obtain paid or unpaid work/internship at an approved site related to their declared program of study

 Career development assistance is available to help students: